hifarer/vueditor/readme.md

   });
 ```

-then in your vue template somewhere:
+Then in your vue template somewhere:
 ```html
   <template>
     <div>